- Sample Itinerary

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This typical itinerary illustrates a five-day trip through Desolation and Gray canyons.
 In August, we lengthen the Desolation Canyon trip by one day and follow this general itinerary.

 Day 1: Fly into Sand Wash put-in from Green River.
 There is a 30-minute downhill hike from canyon rim to the rafts waiting at river bottom.
-The trail is well marked but there is some loose footing along the way.
 Plan ahead to wear appropriate shoes for the hike.
 Guests who are apprehensive about the hike can be transported by vehicle to the river.
-View a historical marker at head of Desolation Canyon before entering the canyon.
-Camp this evening near Gold Hole.
+View a historical marker at head of Desolation Canyon before entering the desolate canyon passing Sumner’s amphitheater with incredible natural acoustics.
+Camp that night near Jack Creek.

-Day 2: Hikes to Fremont Indian ruins and petroglyphs interspersed with sections of whitewater.
-Steer Ridge Rapid is the most memorable.
+Day 2: Hikes to Fremont cultural or an abandoned moonshiner’s cabin interspersed with sections of playful whitewater.
+Encounter Steer Ridge and Surprise rapid, some of the more memorable thresholds.
 Camp in a cottonwood grove or on a mile-long sandbar.

 Day 5: We will run a half dozen more rapids before lunch and then take out near Swasey’s beach.
 Short trip back to Green River and our headquarters.